0w0i0n0g0/hangl_click_api/README.md

 ## Notification

-- It returns the click counts of the link shortener "han.gl" in the form of SVG.
+- This api returns the click counts of the link shortener "han.gl" in the form of SVG.

 - If you want to use link shortener for this, go to : https://han.gl/